Celebs Take Sides After Taylor Swift Drops Scooter Braun Bombshell

-Celebs Take Sides After Taylor Swift Drops Scooter Braun Bombshell: Halsey, Justin Bieber and More Weigh In
+Celebs Take Sides in Taylor Swift Feud With Scooter Braun: Demi Lovato, Halsey and Others Weigh In

-Many in the music industry is coming to Taylor Swift’s defense after she called out super-manager Scooter Braun for allegedly "bullying" her by snatching up the rights to her catalog.
+Many people in the music industry are weighing in on Taylor Swift’s post after she called out manager Scooter Braun for allegedly "bullying" her by snatching up the rights to her catalog.
 ET has reached to Braun for comment.

 "Taylor Swift is a huge reason why I always insisted to write my own music," she wrote on Sunday.
 "I believed if she did it (in a way that made my teeth ache like cold water and my heart swell and my eyes leak) than I should too."